josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_student_default_faultline.md

 - Glitches become evidence of student unreliability.

 ## ✦ Survivor Account
-> “University of Nottingham felt like an abusive relationship.
+> “[Redacted University] felt like an abusive relationship.
 But I don’t think the email errors were always deliberate.
 More likely, they had server/data problems — and a culture that assumes the student is at fault.
 That architecture of blame fits their institution too well.”

 Exposure risk scales with:
 - Number of services one is forced through.